Skip to main content

 This is for certain a Rotation place for us.
 Next time I want to try the corn and mac n' cheese, instead of rice and beans.
 And of course grab a container of salsa roja and a serrano.

 Locations: 500+ with 2 in the Denver area plus this one.
 Others include California (391), Nevada (33), Texas (31), Arizona (27), Utah (9), and Louisiana (2).
 Doesn't quite add up to 500, but that's what AI is telling me.
 Their website is useless for research.
 There is still one location in Fort Worth for my friends in DFW.
-They were in Denver for a brief time when we had our summer townhome, but it closed down in 2011.
+They were in Denver off of Federal for a brief time when we had our summer townhome, but it closed down in 2011.
 They're obviously back with better management it seems.

 Comments